michaelpeluso/Secret-Storage/README.md

 - `/submit` - Submits a new secret and updates the database.

 ## Authentication
-MyApp uses `passport` for authentication, with both local strategy and Google OAuth2 strategy implemented.
+Secret Storage uses `passport` for authentication, with both local strategy and Google OAuth2 strategy implemented.

 ### Local Authentication
 - **Strategy**: `passport-local`